MicrosoftDocs/architecture-center/docs/example-scenario/apps/apim-api-scenario-content.md

 - Consider deploying your Azure API Management instance with [Availability zones enabled][apim-ha].
 The option to deploy API Management into Availability zones is only available in the Premium service tier.
 - Availability zones can be used in conjunction with [additional gateway instances deployed to different regions][apim-multi-regions].
 This improves service availability if one region goes offline.
 Multi-region deployment is also only available in the Premium service tier.
 - Consider [Integrating with Azure Application Insights][azure-apim-ai], which also surfaces metrics through [Azure Monitor][azure-mon] for monitoring.
 For example, the capacity metric can be used to determine the overall load on the API Management resource and whether [additional scale-out units are required][apim-scaleout].
 Tracking the resource capacity and health improves reliability.
-- Ensure that downstream dependencies, for example the backend services hosting the APIs that API Management facades are also resilient.
+- Ensure that downstream dependencies, for example the backend services hosting the APIs that API Management façades, are also resilient.

 ### Cost optimization